 Bacon is the cured belly of pork.
 In North America, it is a breakfast staple for many, and is also used to prepare many lunch and dinner delicacies.
-Many a people who can’t do without having some fried bacon in breakfast.
-At the same time people do wonder “can bacon go bad”.
+Many a people can’t do without having some fried bacon for breakfast.
+At the same time, people do wonder, “Can bacon go bad?”

-As you might be knowing it certainly can.
-So the more important question is how do you know when bacon is bad.
+As you might be aware, it certainly can.
+So the more important question is, “How do you know when bacon is bad?”
 It is essential that you know how to tell if bacon is bad because it can easily get contaminated with bacteria, even when stored in the refrigerator.
 You should avoid consuming bad bacon, as it can cause many health hazards.

 Firstly, does bacon go bad?
 Definitely!
 Insufficient salting and smoking, improper refrigeration, and many other factors can cause bacon to go bad.